Model soups need only one ingredient: Experiments

 \subsection{Integration with Wise-FT}

-We next study how \methodname interacts with Wise-FT~\citep{wortsman2022robust}, which linearly interpolates between pre-trained and fine-tuned weights to produce a continuum of models that trace the trade-off between ID and OOD accuracy.
+We next study how \methodname interacts with Wise-FT~\citep{wortsman2022robust}, which linearly interpolates between pre-trained and fine-tuned weights to produce a continuum of models tracing the ID--OOD trade-off.
 This setting allows us to test whether \methodname can serve as a stronger endpoint for interpolation-based robustness methods.
-We also compare against LiNeS, a post-training technique that linearly scales fine-tuning updates according to layer depth.
-However, using a single coefficient per transformer block neglects the different fine-tuning dynamics among parameter groups, such as attention versus feedforward layers \citep{yang2024adamerging}.
-In contrast, \methodname is fully data-free and adapts coefficients at the level of individual subspaces within each layer~(see~\autoref{sec:Anisotropic_Scaling}).
-We use the same experimental settings as the vision experiments.
-We report the average results over all 70 released checkpoints in \autoref{fig:combined_analysis_Wise_FT}.
-We observe that applying \methodname improves both ID and OOD performance, even without interpolation.
-When combined with Wise-FT, the resulting Pareto fronts consistently dominate those of Wise-FT alone, while also surpassing LiNeS.
-This demonstrates that \methodname is complementary to other techniques: it enhances a single checkpoint in a data-free way, and this stronger base further amplifies the benefits of existing robustness techniques. \looseness=-1
+We compare against two baselines: Wise-FT alone, and LiNeS~\citep{wang2024lines}, a post-training technique that linearly scales fine-tuning updates according to layer depth.
+Unlike \methodname, which is fully data-free and adapts coefficients at the level of individual subspaces within each layer to account for heterogeneous layer dynamics, LiNeS employs a single coefficient per transformer block, neglecting the distinct fine-tuning dynamics of attention versus feedforward layers~\citep{yang2024adamerging}, and requires labeled data for hyperparameter selection.

+We report results averaged over all 70 checkpoints in \autoref{fig:combined_analysis_Wise_FT}.
+Consistent with the results of \autoref{fig:quiver_plot}, \methodname applied in isolation improves both ID and OOD performance over the fine-tuned baseline across all five distribution shifts, confirming that spectral reweighting alone yields a strictly better checkpoint.
+When used as the starting point for Wise-FT interpolation, the resulting Pareto fronts consistently dominate those of Wise-FT alone and LiNeS across all evaluated datasets.
+This demonstrates that \methodname is complementary to interpolation-based methods: by providing a stronger, data-free base checkpoint, it further amplifies the benefits of existing robustness techniques. \looseness=-1